BitCurator/bitcurator-access-webtools/README.md

 * cd dimac/dimac

-Now, edit image\_browse.py and change the image\_dir directory to the appropriate directory on your host.
+Edit image\_browse.py and change the image\_dir directory to the appropriate directory on your host.
 Now:

 * cd ../
 * python runserver.py

-Now, open a web browser and navigate to 127.0.0.1:5000
+Now, open a web browser and navigate to 127.0.0.1:5000.
+Of course, if you haven't installed the dependencies, below, you'll need them before you can get started.

 # Dependencies

 DIMAC is a Flask app.
 It has been tested with Python 2.7.3, Flask 0.11, Jinja2, and Postgres 9.1 (but will likely work with other versions).
-If you're unsure whether you have the correct dependencies, see the "Dependencies" section below.
+DIMAC will *not* currently work with Python 3.x, as the PyTSK libraries have not yet been ported.

-On a Debian or Ubuntu system, fulfilling these dependencies is easy.
+On a Debian or Ubuntu system, fulfilling the dependencies is easy.
 Just run the following commands to install python-pip and flask:

 * sudo apt-get install python-pip
 * sudo pip install flask